 - fullname (str or path-like object) filename or fully qualified filename, e.g. r'C:\path\to\file.xlsx' or 'file.xlsm'.
 Without a full path, it looks for the file in the current working directory. - Parameters (Other) see: xlwings.Book()

-Book
+Returns Book

-Book that has been opened.
+Return type Book that has been opened.

-33.2.4 Book
+34.2.4 Book